What is uterine prolapse?

-Most of the time, treatment for a uterine prolapse is effective.
-However, sometimes a prolapse can come back.
-This is more common if you have a very severe prolapse, are obese or a younger woman (under age 60).
+Most of the time, treatment for uterine prolapse is effective.
+But sometimes, a prolapse can come back.
+This is more common if you:

 What’s the outlook for uterine prolapse?

 In most cases, the outlook for uterine prolapse is very good.
-There are typically very positive results from treatment for the condition and lifestyle changes (maintaining a good weight and exercising) can help prevent a prolapse from happening again.
+Seeking treatment and making lifestyle changes (maintaining a healthy weight and exercising) can help prevent a prolapse from happening again.
 Talk to your healthcare provider about any concerns you may have about prolapses.
-Your provider can help you develop a treatment plan and build good lifestyle habits to prevent any future prolapses.
+Your provider can help develop a treatment plan and build good lifestyle habits to prevent any future prolapses.